cs1302uga/cs1302-hw02/README.md

 1. Try additional test cases to test the robustness of your application.
 If you come up with a good idea for a test case, feel free to share it on Piazza!

+1. Verify that all of your code passes the `checkstyle` audit using the command `check1302 src`.
+Note: if you receive any error messages as a result of running this command, you can find more information about the error and how to fix it in the [1302 Style Guide](https://github.com/cs1302uga/cs1302-styleguide).

 1. Generate the API documentation website for all of the code in the cs1302 package.
 Host the documentation on Odin using `cs1302-hw02-doc` as the name for your symbolic link.

 <hr/>